 At LTG, the Board has overall responsibility for Corporate Social Responsibility (‘CSR’) with development and initiatives being led by the Chief Executive.
 During the past year, we have established a CSR Committee that oversees and co-ordinates CSR initiatives and communicates best practice and our achievements across the Group.
 LTG attempts to combine a sense of common purpose, incorporating core practices and values, whilst encouraging and enabling individual employees, business units and offices to carry out initiatives specific to their local circumstances and priorities.
 LTG seeks to work to the Ten Principles of the United Nations Global Contract (‘UNGC’), guiding principles for corporate sustainability that encompass human rights, labour, environment and anti-corruption.

 LTG promotes a culture of honesty, integrity, trust and respect and all members of staff are expected to operate in an ethical manner in all their dealings, whether internal or external.
 We do not tolerate behaviour which goes against this or which could result in reputational damage to the business.
 To achieve this we have in place a number of policies and corporate training that encompasses Anti-bribery and Corruption, Ethics and Anti-Slavery.
-In 2019, we will bring these and other various company level codes into one LTG Code of Business Conduct and Ethics.
-A supporting update Business Ethics Training programme has been trialled and will be rolled out in full during the year.
+You can download our current Modern Slavery Statement here.

 LTG is dependent upon the qualities and skills of its employees, and the commitment of its people plays a major role in the Group’s business success.
 During 2018, we have developed a Mental Health at Work programme, a proactive Wellness Action Plan and a comprehensive Anti-Harassment training course that will be rolled out during 2019.